 Below are some of the frequently asked questions that we are asked.
 Please click on a question to reveal the answer.

 The Foundation is only able to support UK registered charities unless the organisation has 'exempt' status - this is restricted to churches, hospitals, educational establishments and housing corporations.
 If your organisation is not one of these then unfortunately you are not eligible to apply to us.
-See our Links page for suggestions as to where else you may look for funds.

 Every application is considered on its own merits as the organisations we support vary hugely in size and scope.
-The Foundation expects applicants to have secured the majority of funds required before an application will be considered by our Trustees.
+The Foundation expects applicants to have secured 40-50% of funds required before an application will be considered by our Trustees.
 The Foundation makes grants from £1,000 upwards.
 If you are considering applying for £100,000 and above, please note that it is advisable to send a short, preliminary letter to our Director, Philippa Charles, introducing your organisation and summarising the project and fundraising plans.
 This is especially important if you have not received a grant from us in the past.
 We will then contact you and explore this further.

 We will consider requests for specific activities or programmes, for Capital projects (i.e. buildings and equipment) and also towards an organisation’s core costs.
 See our About Us section for a few examples of different grants in the categories we support.